 Skip to main content

-Search operators can be added to GraphQL queries on the class level.
+Only one search operator can be added to queries on the collection level.

 Built-in operators

-Built-in search operators are available in all Weaviate instances and don't require any modules.
+These operators are available in all Weaviate instances regardless of configuration.

 Module-specific operators